nnance/swapi-apollo/README.md

 ## Local Server

-A local express server is in `./src`.
+A local server is in `./src`.
 It can be run with:

 ```sh
 npm start
 ```

-A GraphiQL instance will be opened at http://localhost:3000/graphql to explore the API.
+This is will start both an express server on port 3000 and a HAPI server on port 8000.

+You can explore the API at http://localhost:3000 or http://localhost:8000

 ## Development Server